 5. Plant without whorled or inflated leaves, ± common throughout Michigan.

-6. Bladders borne on leafless branches (normally whitish and buried) separate from the leaves; leaf segments strongly flattened throughout, with marginal (as well as apical) spicules.
+6. Bladders borne on leafless branches (normally whitish and ± buried in the substrate), but not on the green leafy branches (except sparsely in the very rare U. ochroleuca); leaf segments strongly flattened throughout, with marginal (as well as apical) spicules.

 6. Bladders borne on normal green leaves; leaf segments (at least ultimate ones) terete or thread-like, except in U. minor (which lacks marginal spicules) and occasionally U. vulgaris.